-1. Deploy the load balancer instance as described starting on page 11

-- 2. Add a second subnet to your VPC, skip this step if you already have one - 3.
-Deploy your required web server instances into the second subnet - 4.
-Add a default route to the second subnets routing table (the subnet where the web servers are located), set the target to be the interface on the load balancer - Under the VPC dashboard, select Route Tables - Select the route table that relates to the second subnet - Select the Routes tab, and click Edit - In the blank row at the bottom set the destination to 0.0.0/0 and set the target to be the ENI on the load balancer in this example "i-3b3f28da | Robs AWS Instance" as shown below
+- 1. Deploy the load balancer instance as described starting on page 11 - 2.
+Disable Source/Destination Check For the load balancer instance.
+This is required for layer 4 NAT mode services.
+This is because the instance must be able to send and receive traffic when the source or destination is not itself.
+This can be done by right-clicking the instance and selecting: Networking > Change Source/Dest.
+Check and ensuring it's disabled. - 3.
+Add a second subnet to your VPC, skip this step if you already have one - 4.
+Deploy your required web server instances into the second subnet - 5.
+Add a default route to the second subnets routing table (the subnet where the web servers are located), set the target to be the interface on the load balancer - Under the VPC dashboard, select Route Tables - Select the route table that relates to the second subnet - Select the Routes tab, and click Edit - In the blank row at the bottom set the destination to 0.0.0.0/0 and set the target to be the ENI on the load balancer in this example "i-3b3f28da | Robs AWS Instance" as shown below